maxsonBraunLab/atac_seq/README.md

 alternatively you can create your own configuration file and specify it when running snakemake with `snakemake --configfile my_config_file.yaml` viewing the example configuration file will specify what values are needed where.

+An example configuration file is included that has information around what indices and databases to use.
+Some of these configurations are paths to databases or whole genomes.
+Some of these databases have already been downloaded by me.
+If you are using Human sample data then you can probably use some of the defaults in the pipeline that are included in the file titled `Snakefile`.
+This file also includes the final target outputs that will be created by the pipeline and can be edited if you want to include or not include certain final outputs from the pipeline.

 #### Step 3: Execute workflow